 Work with Your Hands

 Thank you for your interest in being a volunteer!
 Before you make a commitment to provide your service, we want you to know what kinds of opportunities are available in your community.
 When you make a pledge to provide a volunteer service, one of the Clear Choices Clean Water partners in our area will be notified and contact you with specifics on the kinds of activities that the partner agency has available for you to get involved in locally.
 Listed below are some of the general activities happening in our area.
-Depending on your interests, indicated in the Volunteer Service Pledge, you may be contacted by TMACOG, Partners for Clean Streams, Rain Garden Initiative, one of the local Park Systems, or even your local city or county.
+Depending on your interests, indicated in the Volunteer Service Pledge, you may be contacted by partners such as TMACOG, Partners for Clean Streams, Rain Garden Initiative, a local park system such as Wood County or Olander, or even your local city or county.
 Many partners are working together to Give Water a Hand here, and you are the most important part of caring for our water.

 In the greater Toledo-area, trash pollution is becoming more and more prevalent in our streams, rivers, and Lake Erie.
 The presence of marine debris has implications for water quality, wildlife habitat, recreation, the economy, and so much more.
 Local organizations, like Partners for Clean Streams, offer citizens the opportunity to volunteer for stream cleanup programs that work towards reducing and eliminating trash pollution.
 Partners for Clean Streams offers several stream cleanup programs throughout the year, such as Get the Lead Out and Clean Your Streams 365, which are flexible to fit your schedule and done with our supplies and guidance.